Castle Park House: Today

 The grandchildren of Edward, who were the beneficiaries of the will, presented the house and 12 acre of ornamental grounds to the Runcorn Rural District Council (of which Frodsham was at that time a part) for the "use, enjoyment and benefit" of the inhabitants.
 The grounds were used as a public park and the house as the offices of the Rural District Council.
 After the reorganisation of 1974 the ground floor was used by Vale Royal Borough Council and Frodsham Parish Council.

-In 2006 the house and park land under went major refurbishment - much of the funding coming from the Heritage Lottery fund and the then Vale Royal District Council.
+In 2006 the house and park land underwent major refurbishment - much of the funding coming from the Heritage Lottery fund and the then Vale Royal District Council.
 The house and much of the park land is held by Cheshire West and Chester Council under the terms of a charitable trust although the council owns the Top Field outright.

 The archives of the Frodsham and District Local History Group are held in the house.